Rakeela/dragora-notes/Chives-of-Wrath.md

 I have a surplus of transplant-quality chives.
 I'm going to buy some flowerpots, I think.
 I'll grow more in the backyard.

 ---
+2021-10-11;
+I don't really think I can perform this experiment, although I think someone may be able to.

+---
 Back to [[Everloathing-Agritechnologies]]
 Back to [[authors-nonfiction]]